List of ancient dishes

+This is a list of dishes, prepared foods and beverages that have been recorded as originating before the post-classical era.

-Although the end date of what constitutes ancient history is disputed, some Western scholars use the fall of the Western Roman Empire in 476 CE (the most used), the closure of the Platonic Academy in 529 CE, the death of the emperor Justinian I in 565 CE, the spread of Islam in 610 CE or the rise of Charlemagne as the end of ancient and Classical European history.
-This list does not contain entries that originated after this period.
+Different endpoints exist for what marks the beginning of the post-classical era, including the Early Middle Ages (the end of the 4th century CE), the fall of the Western Roman Empire in 476 CE, the closure of the Platonic Academy in 529 CE, the death of the emperor Justinian I in 565 CE, the spread of Islam in 610 CE or the rise of Charlemagne.

 Archeologists and food historians have recreated some dishes using ancient recipes.